 The first time I picked up this book to read, it was an e-book version.
 I dove into the first chapter, and when I had cause to put it down, I didn’t miss it.

-When my baby sister decided to buy me a book as my birthday gift and we didn’t locate the title by Karen Kingsbury which she was determined to buy for me, we settled for this after all its a Francine Rivers’ book.
+When my baby sister decided to buy me a book as my birthday gift and we didn’t locate the title by Karen Kingsbury which she was determined to buy for me, we settled for this, after all its a Francine Rivers’ book (and I’m a Francine girl).
 I had no clue it was the same book I had started to read once.